Our Team

 Nikolai Rambo

-Nikolai Rambo, BA – Archaeologist, Field Team Lead
+Nikolai Rambo, BA – Field Director, Archaeologist, Field Team Lead

 Nikolai received his Bachelors of Arts in Archaeology from Simon Fraser University in 2018.